Hungarian cream puffs – Képviselőfánk

 - 2 tbsp powdered sugar

 In a large pot, bring water, salt and lard to a rolling boil.
 Stir in flour until the mixture forms a ball.
-Turn off the heat and using a mixer or wooden spoon, beat in the eggs one at a time, mixing well after each until the egg is fully incorporated.
+Turn off the heat and let the dough cool for about 15-20 minutes.
+Using a mixer or wooden spoon, beat in the eggs one at a time, mixing well after each until the egg is fully incorporated.
 Spoon the dough into 18-20 piles onto a baking sheet lined with parchment paper, leaving lots of room between the dough piles for expansion.
 Let them rest for an hour at room temperature.

 Set a small pan of water on the oven floor and preheat the oven to 200°C / 392°F. Bake the pastry puffs for 20 minutes, then reduce the heat to 180°C / 356°F and keep baking for further 20 minutes.
 Don’t open the door during the baking process or the pastry will collapse.
 Transfer the shells on a wire rack and let them cool completely.